hofstadter-io/mvs/README.md

 # Add your requirements
 vim <lang>.mods  # go.mod like file

-# Pull in dependencies, no args discovers and runs all
+# Pull in dependencies, no args discovers by *.mods and runs all
 mvs vendor [langs...]

 # See all of the commands